Murdoch wants to sue more Crikey execs

 The son of Rupert Murdoch has sued the organisation behind the Crikey masthead over an allegedly defamatory June 29 opinion piece by political editor Bernard Keane, that was taken down and then posted back online on August 15.

-He alleges the article titled “Trump is a confirmed unhinged traitor.
-And Murdoch is his unindicted co-conspirator” conveyed a meaning that Murdoch illegally conspired with former president Donald Trump to “incite a mob with murderous intent to march on the Capitol” in Washington DC on January 6, 2021.
+He alleges the article, titled “Trump is a confirmed unhinged traitor.
+And Murdoch is his unindicted co-conspirator”, conveyed a meaning that Mr Murdoch illegally conspired with former US president Donald Trump to “incite a mob with murderous intent to march on the Capitol” in Washington DC on January 6, 2021.
 Crikey denies this and has raised a public interest defence.

-The media heir now considers the article’s reposting on August 15 a separate publication planned by Crikey CEO Will Hayward and chairman Eric Beecher, the Federal Court was told on Thursday.
+The media heir now considered the article’s reposting on August 15 a separate publication planned by Crikey CEO Will Hayward and chairman Eric Beecher, the Federal Court was told on Thursday.

 The billionaire has applied to amend his statement of claim to add Hayward and Beecher, and re-characterise the republishing.

-Should the opinion piece be found to be defamatory, Murdoch will use Crikey’s conduct after June 29 as part of its argument for an award of damages, Ms Chrysanthou said.
+Should the opinion piece be found to be defamatory, Mr Murdoch would use Crikey’s conduct after June 29 as part of its argument for an award of damages, Ms Chrysanthou said.

 She said she didn’t believe the application to join the two Crikey executives to the case jeopardised the two-week trial set to begin March 27.